Map the operating path

 Clients do not hire me to become another internal admin.
 They bring the workflow, the operating constraints, and the approval owner.
 I bring the diagnosis, the control layer, and the artifacts your team needs to run and inherit the system.

-Visibility comes through runbooks, approval states, release evidence, and working software, not meeting theater.
+Visibility comes through runbooks, approval states, release evidence, operator briefs, and working software, not meeting theater.
 If what a client needs is a full internal delivery team, I route that work to a better-fit partner.

 The through-line is not AI.
 It is learning how to turn messy systems into operating paths people can trust.
 That pattern shows up in science, creative work, client services, marketplaces, and now automation.